Priscillalala/Gupdate/README.md

 - Update item displays for Spare Drone Parts on some drones
 - Update Polylute VFX and SFX
 - Remote Caffeinator can now hold down buttons on Abandoned Aqueduct
+- Update aurora material on Siphoned Forest
+- Update Wetland Aspect post processing
+- Added consumed versions of Rusted and Encrusted Key
+- Update Regenerating Scrap (Consumed) icon to match other consumed icons
+- Fixed the Bazaar Seers frequently displaying duplicate locations after Stage 5
+- Update ordering of monsters in the Logbook
+- Update the Trophy Hunter's Tricorn pickup model
+- Fixed Void allies appearing in the Logbook
+- Update Void Barnacle material to be less noisy